kayembi/Tarscape/README.md

 // Find an entry using subscript syntax: let fileEntry = tarUnarchiver["path/to/file.txt"]
-// Load the data for the entry - if set "lazily" to "true", only now does
+// Load the data for the entry - if "lazily" was set to "true", only now does
 // the data get read from the archive: let data = fileEntry.regularFileContents()